FAQ’s

 The education includes 1,500 hours of supervised clinical experience.
 All told, ND’s receive some 4,500 hours of academic and clinical training.

-Graduates receive the title “N.D.” or Doctor of Naturopathic, and must pass rigorous international licensing and board examinations to be eligible to practice as a Doctor of Naturopathic Medicine.
+Graduates receive the title “N.D.” or Naturopathic Doctor, and must pass rigorous licensing and board examinations to be eligible to practice as a Doctor of Naturopathic Medicine.
 Naturopathic doctors are regulated in the province of Ontario.
-To find out if your naturopath is properly licensed, visit The Board of Directors of Drugless Therapy which maintains an up-to-date list of registered naturopaths in the province of Ontario.
+To find out if your naturopath is properly licensed, visit the College of Naturopaths of Ontario which maintains an up-to-date list of registered naturopaths in the province of Ontario.

-Naturopaths use a broad range of therapies, including botanical medicine, clinical nutrition, hydrotherapy, homeopathy, naturopathic manipulation, traditional Chinese medicine / acupuncture, and lifestyle counselling.
+Naturopaths use a broad range of therapies, including botanical medicine, clinical nutrition and supplementation, hydrotherapy, IV vitamins and minerals, homeopathy, naturopathic manipulation, traditional Chinese medicine / acupuncture, and lifestyle counselling.
 You can learn more about the services offered at StoneTree here.

-What types of health problems can be treated?
+What types of health problems can be treated by Naturopaths?

 Chronic Illnesses